shayanhalder/battleship-reinforcement-learning/README.md

 For PPO, they will be saved to `ppo_models`.
 The final model, evalutation visuals, and the recording are all saved in this folder.

-For REINFORCE, they will be saved to ``
+For REINFORCE, they will be saved to `reinforce_models`, including a trained model, plots, and generated gameplay recordings.

 **NOTE: The DQN model file size was too large to store on GitHub, so the `project.ipynb` notebook will automatically download it from Git LFS (Large File Storage) before running the evaluation code.**